 With teaspoons top each cookie with prepared icings and leave to cool.
 The dark colour of cookies contrast great with rich colours.
-We used red and yellow colourings, but you can use any colour you prefer.
+We used blue and yellow colourings, but you can use any colour you prefer.

 A good icing is not too thin and not too thick.
 If it is too thick, add a few more drops of lemon juice.
 To thicken icing, add a teaspoon of icing sugar until it is just right.
 Keep the icing at room temperature, if it is too cold, it the butter will fall apart from the rest of ingredients.

 How to store chocolate lemon Easter cookies

 Store these cookies in an airtight container at room temperature for 2-3 days.
 If you keep them for longer place them in the fridge (for up to 7 days).

 Looking for more cookie recipes?
 Take a look at these:

 For more Easter recipe ideas, from gorgeous cakes to cute cookies and classic menus, check out our Easter Recipe Collection!